Thomai Apergi: Early life

 Apergi was born on 23 December 1988, in Tinos.
 Her first audience was her parents to whom she would give concerts every night when she was still a child.
-She studied music from a young age together with classical and electric guitar lessons as well as vocals, hence forming her own unique artistic personality.
+She studied music from a young age together with classical and electric guitar lessons, as well as vocals, hence forming her own unique artistic personality.
 She attended the University of Patras.
 She studied Greek Literature and linguistics.

 Career

 2012–present: Professional debut and Eurosong 2013

-Her distinctive voice and her musical influences led her to the exploration of smooth jazz, dance bossa nova, downtempo electronica, funk, soul and jazz music, while the songs she chose to sing the past years inspire her audience with a sensational movement accompanied by a saxophone and a piano.
-A spicy touch in her appearances is the nights she spent singing manouche and gypsy swing, with her band Night & Day.
+Her musical work has included exploration of genres such as smooth jazz, bossa nova, downtempo electronica, funk, soul, and jazz.
+In recent years, her performances have featured songs accompanied by instruments such as the saxophone and piano.
+She has also performed manouche and gypsy swing with her band Night & Day.

-Apergi made an impact after releasing her first song, written by two exceptional international composers in two different versions.
-The English version "What's Your Name" and the Greek version titled "Mia Vradia" (One Night) were released by Panik Records and immediately attracted the interest towards this exotic, new artist.
-Both versions create a designated feeling for seduction and dance, with the Spanish guitar accompanying her distinctive voice with a summery note.
+Apergi's first single was released in two versions: the English version "What's Your Name" and the Greek version titled "Mia Vradia" (One Night), bot on Panik Records.
+The tracks included themes of seduction and dance and a Spanish guitar accompaniment.

-Her second, recently released, single is solely influenced by soul – funk influences, taking us away with its rhythm and her unique voice: "You Keep Me Rolling".
-A lively song with a funky character and exclusive instrumentation.
+Her second, recently released, single is solely influenced by soul – funk influences: "You Keep Me Rolling".
+A song with a funky character and instrumentation.

 Apergi participated in Eurosong 2013 – a MAD show, the national final which selected the Greek entry for the Eurovision Song Contest 2013.
 Her song, "One Last Kiss", was one of the favourites to win.
 However she did not manage to win and came third out of four participants.

 In April 2013, Apergi became a contestant in the first season of the reality show, Your Face Sounds Familiar.

 She made another attempt at Eurovision in 2015.
 One of the favourites yet again, and presenting the only entry in Greek out of the five, she finished second behind Maria-Elena Kiriakou.